 For example, if you’re relatively unknown, ads that lead people to order online won’t be very effective.

 You need to build brand awareness first.
 You need to increase social proof through ads, building your followers, and getting more reviews.
 Social proof shows that others trust and like your restaurant.

 Narrow Your Target Audience

 If you’re an establishment that appeals to young professionals, then showing the ad to every age group makes less sense (and costs more!).

 You wouldn’t turn them away at your establishment.
-But they’re not likely to be your target customers and therefor may not be likely to return either.
+But they’re not likely to be your target customers and therefore may not be likely to return either.

 Showing your ads to too many people causes the following that you don’t want: